How to Roast Asparagus

 Cooked asparagus on sheet pan

 Roasted asparagus can go with SO MUCH!
-Have it alongside a simple protein (think: grilled chicken, fish, or steak) and a starchy side (simply cooked rice, quinoa, or any variation of potatoes you love!).
+Have it alongside a simple protein (think: lemon pepper grilled chicken, seared ahi tuna steak, or filet mignon with herb butter) and a starchy side (simply cooked rice, quinoa, or creamy mashed potatoes!).

 Oven Roasted Asparagus Recipe